pyranid/pyranid/README.md

         // Rolled back?
 We can clean up payrollSystem.cancelLengthyWarmupProcess();
       } else if(transactionResult == TransactionResult.IN_DOUBT) {
-        // Commit was attempted but the final database outcome is unknown.
+        // Commit or rollback failed and the final database outcome is unknown.
         // Avoid commit-only side effects and reconcile separately. payrollSystem.queueReconciliation();
       }